prebid/prebid-server/docs/endpoints/openrtb2/auction.md

     ],
     "rubicon": [
       {
+        "code": 1,
-        "code": 1, "The request exceeded the timeout allocated" }
+        "message": "The request exceeded the timeout allocated" }
     ]
   }